Script structure

 go!: /LetsPlayCitiesGame

-intent and specify phrases in the Training phrases field: computer
+Create a /computer intent and specify phrases in the Training phrases field: computer, you, not me.

 LocalCatchAll